 Get the Addiction Treatment Help You Need

-If you or a loved one is struggling with addiction, we can help.
+If you, or a loved one, are struggling with addiction, we can help.
 The Robert Alexander Center for Recovery is a leading addiction treatment provider with an excellent recovery rate.
 We make use of neurofeedback with all our clients to improve their addiction treatment outcomes.

 Our staff includes highly experienced and professional addiction therapists and psychiatrists who have helped hundreds of people struggling with addiction to get better.
 Our comfortable rehab facility in Kentucky is designed to make your treatment as enjoyable and effective as possible and our staff is dedicated to helping you succeed in your recovery journey.